-The different debt ratios such as current ratio and quick ratio are complementary with the interest coverage ratio because they show different information.
-The later focuses on cash inflows and outflows rather than on current assets and current liabilities like the former one.
+The different debt analysis tools, such as current ratio calculator and the quick ratio calculator, are complementary to the interest coverage ratio calculator because they show different information.
+The latter focuses on cash inflows and outflows rather than on current assets and current liabilities like the former one.

 Times interest earned ratio as a profitability ratio

 Debt can be a tool for expanding the company.
-For example, Aceros Arequipa (profit margin.) is a steelmaker that got several millions of dollars for financing the construction of a new steel mill.
-The purpose was to diversify their steel products offer to take more market share (higher revenues and increased net incomes).
-This would clearly improve their
+For example, Aceros Arequipa () is a steelmaker that got several millions of dollars for financing the construction of a new steel mill.
+The purpose was to diversify their steel products and offer to take more market share (higher revenues and increased net incomes).
+This would clearly improve their profit margin.

 Times interest earned ratio formula and how it works

 First, we have to find (EBIT) in the Income Statement.
-In some cases, companies do not specify it directly but do not panic, a good proxy is the operating income.
-Both are acceptable because they represent the portion of earnings not affected by interest nor taxes.
+In some cases, companies do not specify it directly but do not panic.
+A good proxy is the operating income.
+Both are acceptable because they represent the portion of earnings not affected by interest or taxes.